EEC-Developers/framework/README.md

 # EEC Framework

+#**WARNING**
+The framework is in a state of flux at the moment and might not even compile, let alone work in any useful state.

 ## Description

 This is designed to be a minimal framework of abstract data types for Amiga-like operating systems running EEC or other AmigaE derived languages.